 Debt Collection in the Age of CFPB’s Regulation F – What Businesses Need to Know?

-Regulation F under the Debt Collection Rule by the Consumer Financial Protection Bureau (CFPB) came into effect in late 2021.
+It’s been a while since Regulation F under the Debt Collection Rule by the Consumer Financial Protection Bureau (CFPB) came into effect.
 It denotes the first important update to the Fair Debt Collection Practices Act (FDCPA) in decades.
+And this guide to Regulation F can help clarify how these rules function in a digital-first economy.

 debt collection service in houston